omarabdulrahman99/letsread2/README.md

 NodeJs/ExpressJs/ReactJs/MongoDB

 In-progress.
-Initial load may be slow due to Heroku conserving server resources, so it sleeps. https://letsread2.herokuapp.com/
+Initial load may be slow due to Heroku conserving server resources, so it sleeps.
+You can use your own goodreads account or this demo one: user/email:alexa2@cya.com  pass:abc123 https://letsread2.herokuapp.com/